HITECHCRIME/HC_SG149_So_Long/README.md

 i thought, made a pact with my blood and thoughts

-and/then suddenly everything became so clear traces of fear in my mind,
+and/then suddenly everything became so clear in my mind traces of fear turned previous passions into naught

 turn around you fool
 turn around